mlochbaum/Singeli/doc/minfilter.md

 Okay!
 Um do you mind if I make the fold and scans into their own generators?
 I just think better that way.

 Go ahead.
-That's going to be the best way to vectorize this anyway.
-Here, let me shuffle around the s0 thing first.
+That's going to be the best way to vectorize this thing anyway.
+Here, let me shuffle around s0 first.
 End pointer's cleaner, you're right about not needing the global s.
+And… all yours.

     def fold{op, src:*T, init:T, len} = {
       a := init